epogrebnyak/linprog/README.md

 - the prices and unit costs of production are given
 - there are capacity constraints for A and B

-Introduce target fucntion and find optimal production of product A and B (`xa`, `xb`)
+Introduce target function and find optimal production of product A and B (`xa`, `xb`)

+<a name="task3"></a>

+## Task 3 - Select orders when demand over capacity

+Pick most profitable orders from a list of orders when demand is over production capacity.

+Todo next (after 18/10/2020).

 ## Notes

-May add next:

-- picking most profitable orders from a list over capacity
-- 2+ products, different margins (price-unit cost)
-- can explcitly model FIFO warehouse (by earmarking daily production), as a check

-Questions:
+Remaining questions about the PuLP solver:

 1. The solution may be not unique, but how do we know it from solver?
    How do we extract other solutions from solver?
 2. How to know which constraint was binding?

+May add next:

+- 2+ products, different margins (price-unit cost)
+- explcitly model FIFO warehouse (by earmarking daily production), as a check

 Quote: